hbctraining/Intro-to-Unix-archived/lessons/03_loops_and_scripts.md

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them into a file so that we can **re-run all those operations** again later by typing **one single command**.
 Let's write a shell script that will do two things:

-1. Tell us what is our current working directory
+1. Tell us our current working directory
 2. Lists the contents of the directory

 First open a new file using `nano`: